snunezcr/GSDES/README.md

 ## Current research

-At present, we focus on providing a solver that can handle general Stochastic Differential equation models and runs in parallel using Charm++.
+At present, we focus on providing a solver that can handle general Stochastic Differential equation models that can be executed using multiple cores or distributed infrastructures.
 This is our milestone target for v1.0.

 ## Future research